Grow Higher: Elevated Raised Garden Beds

 - Because elevated raised beds are compact, choose varieties that are known for their compact habit.

-- Try to include at least one vegetable that's new to you.
-Discovery is half the fun.
+- Every year, try to include at least one variety that's new to you.
+Discovery is half the fun!

 - If you're new to gardening, check out the Kitchen Garden Planner, where you can find pre-planned gardens that are designed to fit elevated raised beds.